 • Quit any applications that may be using the disc and try again.
 If that doesn't work, restart the computer while holding down the trackpad button.

 If you suspect a problem with your computer hardware

-You can use the Apple Hardware Test application to help determine if there is a problem with one of your computer's components, such as the memory or processor.
-Apple Hardware Test is on the first software install and restore disc.
+• You can use the Apple Hardware Test application to help determine if there is a problem with one of your computer's components, such as the memory or processor.